DamanAhuja/DApp/README.md

 Once you have Hardhat network running you’ll see output in your terminal similar to:
 ![image](https://github.com/DamanAhuja/DApp/assets/142963733/23543ccd-1d51-4df5-b3a3-e48f74ae1a6e)

+Just Save the private key of account 0, we will need that in future.

 Now we have a directory named hardhat-ethers-react-ts-starter

 Enter command